 Mine are always on hand to help.
 This past year alone, they've:

-• Looked after both my daughters when they've forgotten their keys (four times)
+- Looked after both my daughters when I was late from work (four times)

-• Fed the cats while we've been away (three times)
+- Fed the dogs while we've been away (three times)

-• Helped me with jobs around the house (I have lost count of how many times!)
+- Helped me with the oddest jobs around the house (I have lost count of how many times!)

-Use Christmas as a time to show how much you appreciate your neighbours support.
+Use the holiday as a time to show how much you appreciate your neighbours support.

-I keep it simple and buy my long-suffering neighbours a bottle of Chandon every year.
-We head around as a family on Christmas morning, wish them Merry Christmas and then go our own ways.
+No need to spend the whole budget for your neighbours, of course.
+I keep it simple and buy my long-suffering neighbours a small Tupperware of ice cream sandwiches my kids make every year.
+We head around as a family on the morning of the 25th, wish them Happy Holidays and then go our own ways.

 10. Surprise your friends with carolling!

-Can you imagine!
-Does anyone actually do carolling anymore?
+Does anyone actually do carolling in Australia anymore?

 Well, I love a good sing-song.